 James pioneered the way for the Travelers to break into the New York live music scene in 2012 and introduced them to bassist Parker Saint Charles of Albany, NY, an ambassador of funk and soul.
 At Parker’s insistence, the group found a drummer, Phil Harris, from Athens, GA.
 Phil Harris drives diverse beats with vast cultural influences and a savvy to be envied.

-Currently the Travelers play every other Friday night in the Crown Heights neighborhood of Brooklyn, unless they have a gig out of town.
-The band has traveled as far west as Denver, CO, as far east as Ocean City, MD, as far north as Montgomery, VT, and as far south as Charleston, SC.
+Currently the Travelers play every Saturday afternoon at Astoria wine bar, Vintage.
+The band has traveled as far west as Denver, CO, as far east and as far north as Montgomery, VT, and as far south as Charleston, SC.
 They hope to spread their music across the globe.

 For booking or other inquiries email firstname.lastname@example.org or use the form below.